chenjr0719/AFS-docs/docs/developer_guildlines/catalog_upload.md

 		- Output data format: The format of output data (e.g., Request headers, Request, body) that send to the next node.
 		- Response Content: Response body, status code.
 		- Others: The other items(e.g., api interface...etc.)
-	* version.json: The record of node版本相關資訊。
+	* version.json: The record and version of node.
-		- node_version: node版本號(需與README.md相同)
+		- node_version: node version(must be same with "README.md").
-		- node_type: native_python
+		- node_type: native_python.

 * A description (less than 50 words) which shows in the catalog index page is required.